 Generally speaking, unless agreed otherwise, the employee should be allowed a minimum of 10 calendar days to consider the terms of any settlement agreement and to take independent legal advice from a qualified professional.
-This suggested timeframe is in accordance with the guidance given under the ACAS Code of Practice on settlements agreements.
+This suggested timeframe is in accordance with the guidance given under the ACAS Code of Practice on settlement agreements.

 Once the agreement has been signed by the parties, provided the agreement satisfies the strict statutory requirements, this will then be binding.

 All employers must follow the correct consultation rules and adopt a fair and objective selection procedure when making redundancies.

 There are no prescriptive consultation rules for employers making up to 19 redundancies, although they must still discuss with an employee why they are being made redundant and any alternatives to this, such as taking any paid holiday entitlement or unpaid leave.
 When dealing with a collective redundancy, where 20 or more employees may lose their jobs within a 90-day period at a single establishment, there are special collective consultation rules.